Frederick Douglass (1818 – 1895) African-American, anti-slavery campaigner.

 On February 20, 1895, Douglass died of a heart attack or stroke in Washington D.C.
 Thousands attended his funeral a the Metropolitan African Methodist Episcopal church.

-Legacy of Frederick Douglass
+The legacy of Frederick Douglass

 Frederick Douglass is remembered for his courageous opposition to slavery and his deeply held conviction in the equality of all people.
 He played a crucial role in changing public opinion about slavery and racial inequality.
-He was one of the first prominent African American leaders, and was an inspiration to many.
+He was one of the first prominent African American leaders and was an inspiration to many.

 People who fought for human /civil rights – People who campaigned for equality, civil rights and civil justice.